The Toolchain Sprawl Problem in Neocloud Infrastructure

 Why Hybrid and Multi-Cloud Environments Are Harder to Manage

-That sounds promising, but it also creates practical challenges.
-More demand means more pressure on the underlying data center infrastructure behind digital services.
-It raises questions about power availability, electrical capacity, and electrical availability.
 It also puts more attention on network topology, network aggregation hubs, and the fiber technology needed to move information quickly and reliably.

 As businesses expand across more cloud providers, these problems become harder to ignore.
 Growth can create greater variability in performance, cost, and reliability.
 Without strong coordination, companies may end up with more complexity instead of more value.
 Proper oversight of the underlying physical infrastructure becomes essential when assets are divided between traditional data centers and third-party colocation facilities.